brycehenson/public_file_hash_dump/readme.md

-This git contains some hashes of files which I would like to prove I that I have.
+This git contains some hashes of files which I would like to prove I that I have eg proof of existence.

 # objectives
 - difficulty to fake